 And you know what?

-And whenever I run into an engineer, I'm in a dead end.
+And whenever I run into an engineer, I'm at a dead end because you cannot get them emotionally involved.

 They're strictly looking at it analytically, and you just can't get them to make a decision.

-And I see this guy as you know what, he's an engineer.
+And I see this guy as, you know what, he's an engineer.

 He's looking at, you know what?